MLI: Kaqchikel Maya

 Housing and Meals

-The program arranges for student housing with local host families in Ciudad Vieja.
-While not all families may speak Kaqchikel, all maintain a connection with Maya practices and culture.
-Students will have private bedrooms with basic furnishings, bedding, and towels.
+The program arranges for student housing with local host families.
+Students will have private bedrooms with basic furnishings and bedding.
 They may share a bathroom with other students or members of the host family.
 All homes are equipped with wifi and potable water.

 Host families will provide breakfast and dinner during weekdays and three meals per day on the weekends.
 The program provides lunch for all students and instructors during class days.